MatrixMike/shift7seg/README.md

 # shift7seg
-**arduino library for simplifying the controll of a 4 digit 7 segment display driven by 4 74hc595 shift registers and an arduino. tested on an uno but should work on most avr boards.**
+**arduino library for simplifying the control of a 4 digit 7 segment display driven by 4 74hc595 shift registers and an arduino. tested on an uno but should work on most avr boards.**

 created by Alex B. Vella sept 23, 2017